 We’ve seen a number of factors at play in the vanilla market and we summarized our initial thoughts and plans for the 2017 vanilla market in this report.
 Then, in early March, we heard about Tropical Cyclone Enawo.
 It became clear that Enawo would definitely make land fall on Madagascar in early March and we made the necessary precautions to make sure our team on the ground was safe and bracing for the storm.
 We have summarized all of the effects of Enawo and the state of the vanilla market on our website.
 As we help with the humanitarian efforts on clean up and recovery, we’re also looking into what we can do to help weather the ongoing, worsening storm of price increases that are impending.

 With Rodelle’s high commitment to quality and natural products, we’re introducing a couple of vanilla extract alternatives that we are proud of, and confident in.
 We created this natural “Baker’s Extract” with pure vanilla extract as a lower cost option for shoppers during this turbulent time in the vanilla market.
 It can be used 1:1 in recipes where you would normally use vanilla extract.
 We like it because it has a smooth, natural flavor with hints of vanilla and chocolate.
-This extract is currently available at H-E-B stores in Texas and we’re hoping to get it on our Amazon store soon.
+This extract is currently available at H-E-B stores in Texas and online via Rodelle’s Amazon store.
 If you’re interested in buying online, H-E-B ships to most states through their website.
 We will continue to share new vanilla alternatives on our website and our blog, and we always love to hear from our readers.
 Send us your questions to firstname.lastname@example.org.